German ministers: Brexit extension a possibility | DW | 21.10.2019

-Members of the German Cabinet have said they’re open to the idea of a short, technical extension to Brexit - if necessary.
-The European Parliament is set to decide on whether to back the deal.
+German Cabinet members are open to the idea of a short, technical extension to Brexit — if necessary.
+Meanwhile, the UK Parliament was prevented from holding a 'yes' or 'no' vote on the UK government's Brexit deal.

 German Foreign Minister Heiko Maas on Monday said he could imagine a short extension to Brexit on technical grounds — if getting the deal accepted in time proved too difficult.